dochristy/triton-test/ai-security/ai-security.md

    - Set up PII detection

+# Network and Runtime Security Overview

+This document outlines key security features and their purposes in both network security and runtime protection for systems and applications.

+## Network Security

+### 1. Firewall Rules (FW)
+- **Definition**: Configurations that define which network traffic is allowed or blocked based on security rules.
+- **Example**: Permitting traffic only from trusted IP ranges or blocking specific ports.
+- **Purpose**: Acts as a first line of defense against unauthorized access and malicious traffic.

+### 2. Intrusion Prevention (IPS)
+- **Definition**: Systems that monitor network traffic for suspicious activities and actively block detected threats.
+- **Example**: Identifying and blocking a SQL injection attempt in incoming HTTP traffic.
+- **Purpose**: Protects the system by preventing known attack patterns from breaching the network.

+### 3. TLS Encryption (SSL)
+- **Definition**: Encrypts data exchanged between clients and servers to prevent interception and tampering.
+- **Example**: Using HTTPS for secure API communication.
+- **Purpose**: Ensures data confidentiality and integrity during transmission.

+## Runtime Protection

+### 1. Rate Limiting (RB)
+- **Definition**: Restricts the number of requests a client can make within a given time period.
+- **Example**: Limiting API calls to 100 requests per minute per user.
+- **Purpose**: Prevents abuse, such as denial-of-service (DoS) attacks or resource exhaustion.

+### 2. Input Validation (IP)
+- **Definition**: Verifies that input data conforms to expected formats, types, and ranges.
+- **Example**: Ensuring a user ID field is an integer within a valid range.
+- **Purpose**: Blocks malicious input that could compromise the application.

+### 3. Model Telemetry (MT)
+- **Definition**: Collects and monitors performance metrics and operational data of the deployed model.
+- **Example**: Logging latency, accuracy, and errors during model inference.
+- **Purpose**: Provides insights for troubleshooting and ensuring model reliability.

+### 4. Anomaly Detection (AD)
+- **Definition**: Identifies unusual or unexpected patterns in system behavior that could indicate an attack or malfunction.
+- **Example**: Detecting a sudden surge in failed login attempts.
+- **Purpose**: Alerts administrators to potential security breaches or performance issues.

+---

+## Purpose

+These security measures are designed to ensure the safety, confidentiality, and performance integrity of systems, particularly in handling user interactions, data transmissions, and network communications.
+They help in mitigating risks associated with unauthorized access, malicious activity, and performance degradation.

+---

+## Usage

+To implement these security measures, consider applying appropriate configurations for firewalls, intrusion detection systems, and rate limits.
+Additionally, regular telemetry and anomaly detection should be employed to monitor the system's health and ensure that performance metrics remain optimal.

 # Input Validation

 Input validation is a critical process in ensuring the security and integrity of an application by verifying the input data's format, type, and size.
 Below are the key aspects of input validation: